Psychodynamic Psychotherapist in Kent and East Sussex

-My name is Sanjidah Islam and I started Psychotherabee in 2020 as a platform for sharing everything I learn about the mind in its infinite quirkiness.
+My name is Sanjidah and I started Psychotherabee in 2020 as a platform for sharing everything I learn about the mind in its infinite quirkiness.
 Humans are so complex and delicate, and I’m enjoying learning so much about the intricacies that make us who we are.
-I couldn’t think of a better way to consolidate this knowledge than starting this website.

-I am a psychodynamic psychotherapist and counsellor based in the South East of England, although I work with people all across the country thanks to modern technology.
-I pride myself on my awareness of various other modalities and my ability to provide tailored interventions to each client.
+I am a psychotherapist and counsellor based in the South East of England, although I work with people all across the world thanks to technology.
+I predominantly work psychodynamically, but I pride myself on my awareness of various other modalities and my ability to provide tailored interventions to each client.

-At present, I work in Student Support at the Kent and Medway Medical School in Canterbury, Kent, and I am also a freelance researcher.
-My most recent research projects have focused on domestic abuse charities, violence against women and girls, drug and alcohol services, and health inequalities in the UK.
-I am also a Psychology PhD candidate; my thesis focuses on supporting vulnerable victims in the criminal justice system.
+Aside from my private practice as a psychotherapist, I am a freelance researcher.
+The most recent research projects I have been involved in have focused on domestic abuse, violence against women and girls, drug and alcohol services, and health inequalities in the UK.
+I completed my PhD in Psychology; my thesis focused on supporting vulnerable victims in the criminal justice system.
+Based on the findings from my PhD, I have founded a not-for-profit organisation to support vulnerable victims and witnesses in the UK.

-Outside of my career, I enjoy reading – my favourite genres are historical fiction and, of course, psychology.
+Outside of my career, I enjoy reading; my favourite genres are historical fiction and, of course, psychology.
 I am also a published author and occasionally dabble in arts and crafts.
-I also write songs and release them under the pseudonym Ellipses.
+I also play the guitar, piano, cello, and write (and sometimes release!) songs.

 All commissioned artwork on this website is by Joe Inkpen: facebook | twitter | instagram | youtube | website